PeterBengtson/Ooloi-docs/ADRs/0032-Flow-Mode.md

 ## Decision

-**Ooloi will implement Flow Mode to revive Igor Engraver's stateful modal keyboard input paradigm as a competitive differentiator.**
+**Ooloi will implement Flow Mode to revive Igor Engraver's stateful modal keyboard input paradigm because it's essential for professional-grade notation input.**

 This is not innovation – it's **memory + implementation**.
-We are restoring a proven design that worked, users loved, and no competitor has copied in 23 years.
+We are restoring a proven design that worked and users loved, because it's the right way to enable professional speed and efficiency.

 ### Why This Decision Matters

-**Genuine competitive advantage**: Research validates this is a **unique market position** in 2025.
-Not incremental improvement over competitors' versions – there are no competitors' versions to improve upon.
+**Professional necessity**: Professional composers, arrangers, and engravers need speed.
+Flow Mode delivers 5-10x improvement in input speed – that's not a competitive feature, it's a professional requirement.

 **Professional user need**: Composers, arrangers, engravers work with notation daily.
 Speed matters enormously.
 A 5-10x improvement in input speed is compelling enough to justify learning a new tool.